Neionssss/Neion/README.md

 ###### Otherwise {

-Next, as you enter than dungeon, use command /em (/editmode) to enter/leave the Edit Mode
+Next, as you enter the dungeon, use command /em (/editmode) to enter/leave the Edit Mode

 While in edit mode:
 Your left click will set the block to air